cwangf00d/SkinDictionary/README.md

 ### Logging Out
 To log out of the website, the user can click on "LOGOUT" on the navigation bar in the top right.

-## Screenshots
+## UI
-Screenshots of the webapp's UI are below.
-To see a high-fidelity mockup of the website, including the fonts, colors, components, logo, favicon, and overall page layout, visit the [Figma](https://www.figma.com/file/EhC7RGB9d2B37BCWMmGgVC/Skin-Dictionary?node-id=2%3A3) file I created.
+To see a high-fidelity mockup of the website, including the fonts, colors, components, logo, favicon, and overall page layout for several of the pages, visit the [Figma](https://www.figma.com/file/EhC7RGB9d2B37BCWMmGgVC/Skin-Dictionary?node-id=2%3A3) file I created.
 For more information on how the website was put together, visit the DESIGN.md file in the Implementation directory.

 ## Built With